UlionTse/exejs/README.md

 ## Improvement and Change

-1. Remove the interactive behavior of temporarily writing compiled code locally, and replace it with just-in-time compilation and running.
+1. Remove the interactive behavior of temporarily writing compiled code locally (except `JScript`), and replace it with just-in-time compilation and running.
 2. Remove support for python2.

 ## Excellent Case